-Dr. Sharma reiterated that medical professionals have been benefitting from MBC for decades.
+Dr. Tonmoy Sharma, author, and mental health specialist reiterated that medical professionals have been benefitting from MBC for decades.
 The method has been immensely helpful for many doctors as it allows them “to track patients’ progress through treatment and gauge the effectiveness of treatment modalities.”

 The Benefits That MBC Will Bring

 MBC makes good use of data collected during a treatment process in formulating a clinical care program for a specific patient.
-Dr. Sharma said MBC involves two essential methods: routine assessments or measuring the severity of symptoms with rating scales.
-He continued that these assessments will play a crucial role in the subsequent decision-making.
+Dr. Tonmoy Sharma, mental health specialist, said MBC involves two essential methods: routine assessments or measuring the severity of symptoms with rating scales.
+He continued that these assessments would play a crucial role in the subsequent decision-making.

 To show the distinct gain of deploying MBC over conventional care, the Sovereign chief had outlined the benefits of using the process in addiction and mental disorder treatments.
 His extensive research works showed that the method could:

 - Improve psychotherapy outcomes

 - Monitor symptom reduction in patients with psychiatric disorders, such as anxiety, depression, and bipolar